AntonioTepsich/Convolutional-KANs/README.md

 ![image](./images/experiment_28x28.png)

-Have a look at `experiment_28x28.ipynb` and `evaluations_cifar_32x32.ipynb` for more detailed graphs, information and to experiment with different architectures or datasets of your own.
+Have a look at `experiment_28x28.ipynb` for more detailed graphs, information and to experiment with different architectures or datasets of your own.

 ### Discussion